ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 * The test below shows how to test that the text of a button changes when it is clicked

   The test is first setup. `act()` prepares the components for the `expects`.
 It wraps the code rendering it and performing updates.
 This makes the test run closer to how React works in the browser.
 The test needs to include the steps a user would take - here we retrieve the button from the ReactDOM (`querySelector`), click on the button programmatically (`fireEvent.click(btn)`), and check that the text on the button changed to the correct one.

+* Often you have some setup work that needs to happen before runnin tests and some finishing work that needs to happen after running tests.
+Jest provides helper functions to handle this:`beforeEach` and `afterEach`

     ````typescript
     let container: HTMLElement;